 Q: What is the economic climate in Dublin like?
 Do you have any tips for expats looking to find a job?

 Q: How does the work culture differ from South Africa?
 Do you have any tips for expats doing business in Ireland?
-Did you have any particularly difficult experiences adapting to local business culture?
+Have you had any particularly difficult experiences adapting to local business culture?

 A: I had no difficulty adapting to the local work culture.
 It’s very similar to South Africa in terms of labour laws and so on.
 The culture is very diverse and inclusive.